podemosaprender/social_is_p2p/README.md

 NOTICE: there are common keys on both SeedIndex.es, TheViewer should perform TheMerge to show a third user the union of all keys leaving only the latest of the versions correctly signed by the PublicKeys.

+## Chats

+There is a reference in the SeedIndex for the chats I'am following.

+Each chat has a link (magnet) to a file with ALL the conversation, ALL the messages, etc.

+* data_ex/Mario.chat.1882-1212-4444.json
+* data_ex/Mario.chat.9892-1212-3333.json

+## TheDiscovery

+Including data from other sources in MY seed index helps my followers discover new friends, content, etc.

+Crawlers, indexers, etc can be built on this data too.

+The only LIMIT is the cost on TheMerge to consolidate data imposed on TheViewer

+SeedIndex.es don't need to include obsolete data, we can simple add a section for archived content eg. links to SeedIndex.es from previous days, weeks, etc.